openthread/openthread/doc/spinel-protocol-src/spinel-prop-mac.md

 * Type: Write
 * Packed-Encoding: `b`

 Set to true to enable radio source matching or false to disable it.
+This property is only available if the `SPINEL_CAP_MAC_RAW` capability is present.

 ### PROP 4868: SPINEL_PROP_MAC_SRC_MATCH_SHORT_ADDRESSES  {#prop-mac-src-match-short-addresses}
 * Type: Write
 * Packed-Encoding: `A(S)`

 Configures the list of short addresses used for source matching.
+This property is only available if the `SPINEL_CAP_MAC_RAW` capability is present.

 Structure Parameters: